416 Ilam Road, Fendalton, Christchurch 8052

 • Rehabilitation Exercises.
 Your Osteopath will recommend specific stretches and/or exercises designed for both injury recovery and day-to-day training methods.

 • Joint Mobilisation.
-Using gentle manipulation and articulation to increase joint mobility and range.
+Gentle manipulation and articulation are used to increase joint mobility and range.

 If you have any questions regarding these approaches, don’t hesitate to ask one of our osteopaths.